This article focuses on the dispatch manager job description, to help you learn the kind of work they do.

 - Must have superior written and verbal communication skills to effectively interact with the public and coworkers

 - Knowledge of computer technology is desirable; knowledge of Microsoft Excel is highly desired

-- Ability to be cross-trained as a dispatcher
+- be cross-trained as a dispatcher

 Dispatch Manager Salary